-Indian contemporary art has come a long way in the last decade, distinctive in its blend of Indian subjectivity and international sensibilities.
+Indian contemporary art has come a long way in the last two decades, distinctive in its blend of Indian subjectivity and international sensibilities.
 A landmark in this journey for the modern art enthusiast, and the sports fan in this case, is its current foray into the space of cross-disciplinary creativity.

-I walked into the National Gallery of Modern Art, Mumbai not knowing what to expect.
+I had walked into the National Gallery of Modern Art, Mumbai not knowing what to expect that day.
 Art and sport?
 I was the predictable, pseudo, purist audience steeped in self-indicted cynicism.
 I left the gallery a couple of hours later, overwhelmed and humbled with emotion, pride, and an insight into the complexities woven around a sporting legend and its artistic elucidations.

-The ten artists are GR Iranna, Hema Upadhyay, Jagannath Panda, Manjunath Kamath, Remen Chopra, Riyas Komu, Shreyas Karle, Sunil Gawde, Trilochan Anand and Vibha Galhotra, each with their own inimitable style working in installations, video art, sound work, mixed media, painting, drawings, and sculpture.
-The sporting hero is Sachin Tendulkar.
+The ten artists were GR Iranna, Hema Upadhyay, Jagannath Panda, Manjunath Kamath, Remen Chopra, Riyas Komu, Shreyas Karle, Sunil Gawde, Trilochan Anand and Vibha Galhotra.
+Each with their own inimitable style working in installations, video art, sound work, mixed media, painting, drawings, and sculpture.
+The sporting hero was Sachin Tendulkar.

-Each of the artists has deconstructed Sachin’s innings through their own creative lens.
+Each of the artists deconstructed Sachin’s innings through his or her own creative lens.
 The combined outcome of the artworks, some intimate and small, some quirky, and others grand in concept and size, took me on a journey where I visited and revisited Sachin.
-Recurring themes are his relationship with his fans, Sachin the human being, his professional achievements, and deeply personal moments from his cricketing life.
+Recurring themes were his relationship with his fans, Sachin the human being, his professional achievements, and deeply personal moments from his cricketing life.

-Deconstructed Innings is not just an exhibition.
-It is the unravelling of a celebrated sporting life, into the subtleties and equally sumptuousness of the language of art.
+Deconstructed Innings was not just an exhibition.
+It was the unravelling of a celebrated sporting life into the subtleties and sumptuousness of the language of art.

-The exhibition commences with ‘Completion of Oneself Through the Other’ by Hema Upadhyay, a monumental installation exploring the reaction of Sachin’s fans whilst he plays.
-Their frenzy is larger than life, a testimony to their role in the creation of an icon.
+The exhibition commenced with ‘Completion of Oneself Through the Other’ by Hema Upadhyay, a monumental installation exploring the reaction of Sachin’s fans whilst he plays.
+Their frenzy larger than life, a testimony to their role in the creation of an icon.

-Conversely, GR Iranna’s ‘The Many Lives of Tendulkar’ portrays the impossible turned into possible by Sachin.
-In ‘Not Out’ (top right) Sachin’s bat is bombarded with balls even as ‘Out’ (above) has him, as an icon, facing 32 fielders, representing both on-field and off-field challenges.
+Conversely, GR Iranna’s ‘The Many Lives of Tendulkar’ portrayed the impossible turned into possible by Sachin.
+In ‘Not Out’ (top right) Sachin’s bat was bombarded with balls even as ‘Out’ (above) had him, as an icon, facing 32 fielders, representing both on-field and off-field challenges.

-‘Arrival of a Cricket God’ by Manjunath Kamath is a Renaissance replay of the birth of a cricket legend.
-The triptych, comprising layers of superimposed imagery, has gods and goddesses, sages, animals, cherubs, and even superman himself, paying homage to Sachin by holding cricket bats or bowling to Sachin. 🙂
+‘Arrival of a Cricket God’ by Manjunath Kamath was a Renaissance replay of the birth of a cricket legend.
+The triptych, comprising layers of superimposed imagery, had gods and goddesses, sages, animals, cherubs, and even superman himself, paying homage to Sachin by holding cricket bats or bowling to Sachin. 🙂

-The Grand Finale: ‘Legacy beyond Centuries’, Riyas Komu’s epic installation on Sachin Tendulkar’s Herculean achievement of a hundred hundreds is a befitting end to Deconstructed Innings.
-A row of hand casts, each depicting a century, circles the entire dome reverberating with Sachin’s emotional farewell speech.
+The Grand Finale: ‘Legacy beyond Centuries’, Riyas Komu’s epic installation on Sachin Tendulkar’s Herculean achievement of a hundred hundreds was a befitting end to Deconstructed Innings.
+A row of hand casts, each depicting a century, circled the entire dome reverberating with Sachin’s emotional farewell speech.
 A legacy in sport, flawlessly translated into art.

-Deconstructed Innings is on display at the National Gallery of Modern Art (NGMA), Fort, Mumbai from 18 December, 2014 to 15 February, 2015 from 11 am to 6 pm.
-The exhibition has been conceptualised by Kiran Desai of TenArt, and co-curated with Veeranganakumari Solanki.
+Deconstructed Innings was on display at the National Gallery of Modern Art (NGMA), Fort, Mumbai from 18 December, 2014 to 15 February, 2015 from 11 am to 6 pm.
+The exhibition had been conceptualised by Kiran Desai of TenArt, and co-curated with Veeranganakumari Solanki.
 TenArt aspires to integrate the world of sport and art into a single creative ‘SportArt’.